nithyaramakrishnan/data-shield/signing-key.md

     </tr>
     <tr>
       <td><code>ISVSN</code></td>
       <td>The security version number of the enclave as assigned by the enclave author.
-After an enclave is successfully initialized, the CPU records the SVN.
-The SVN is then used during attestation whenever a security property is changed.</td>
+After an enclave is successfully initialized, the CPU records the `SVN`.
+The `SVN` is then used during attestation whenever a security property is changed.</td>
     </tr>
     <tr>
       <td><code>ISVPRODID</code></td>